Gradient Flow in Sparse Neural Networks and How Lottery Tickets Win: Experiments

-In \cref{fig:gradnorm} we observed improved gradient flow for \gls{rigl}.
-In this section we focus on those iterations in which the sparse connectivity is updated, and measure the change in gradient flow along with the Hessian spectrum.
-We also run the inverted baseline for RigL (\textit{RigL Inverted}), in which the growing criteria is reversed and connections with least gradient magnitudes are activated.
+Our hypothesis for \cref{fig:gradnorm} is that the \gls{dst} methods improve gradient flow through the updates they make on the sparse connectivity, which in turn results in better performance.
+To verify our hypothesis, we measure the change in gradient flow and Hessian spectrum whenever the sparse connectivity is updated.
+We also run the inverted baseline for RigL (\textit{RigL Inverted}), in which the growing criteria is reversed and connections with the \emph{smallest} gradients are activated as in \citet{Frankle2020pruningatinit}.

 \Gls{dst} methods such as \gls{rigl} replace low saliency connections during training.
 Assuming the pruned connections indeed have a low impact on the loss, we might expect to see increased gradient norm after new connections are activated, especially in the case of \gls{rigl}, which picks new connections with high magnitude gradients.
 In \cref{fig:dynamicsparse} we confirm that \gls{rigl} updates increase the norm of the gradient significantly, especially in the first half of training, whereas \gls{set}, which picks new connections randomly, seems to be less effective at this.
 Using the inverted \gls{rigl} criteria doesn't improve the gradient flow, as expected, and without this \gls{rigl}'s performance degrades (73.83$\pm$0.12 for ResNet-50 and 92.71$\pm$7.67 for LeNet5).
-These results suggest that improving gradient flow early in training might be the key for training sparse networks and that is what \gls{rigl} appears to be doing.
+These results suggest that improving gradient flow early in training --- as \gls{rigl} does --- might be the key for training sparse networks.
+Various recent works that improve \gls{dst} methods support this hypothesis: longer update intervals \citet{Liu2021DoWA} and adding parallel dense components \citep{Price2021DenseFT} or activations \citep{curci2021} that improve gradient flow brings better results.
+Additional plots (\cref{sec:gradnorm_app}) using different initialization methods demonstrate the same behaviour.

 When the gradient is zero, or uninformative due to the error term of the approximation, analyzing the Hessian could provide additional insights~\citep{sagun2017, ghorbani2019, papyan2019}.
 In \cref{sec:lenet5hessian}, we show the Hessian spectrum before and after sparse connectivity updates.
 After \gls{rigl} updates we observe more negative eigenvalues with significantly larger magnitudes as compared to \gls{set}.
-We leave investigating the relationship between gradient flow and the Hessian further as a future work.
+Large negative eigenvalues can further accelerate optimization if corresponding eigenvectors are aligned with the gradient.
+We leave verifying this hypothesis as a future work.